The Intersection

 The way we work, grow, and succeed is changing.
-I’m here to explore what that means for you.
-This blog is a collection of insights, strategies, and reflections designed to help you become a MeEO and take ownership of your career and life.
+I’m here to explore what that means for you and your company.
+This blog is a collection of insights, strategies, and reflections designed to help individuals take ownership of their career and life and help companies create a space where team members thrive.

 I pull from books, podcasts, research, and personal experiences to uncover practical ways to stabilize, grow, and thrive in today’s evolving world.
-If you’re looking to create a stronger, more sustainable foundation for your career and life, you’re in the right place.
+If you’re looking to create a stronger, more sustainable foundation for your career or the company you are part of, this is the place.

 Let’s build something great—together!